go-gorm/gorm.io/pages/cli/sql_templates.md

 ---
-title: Query Templates
+title: Typed Raw SQL
 layout: page
 ---

-# Template-Driven Query Interfaces
+# Typed Raw SQL

-Define Go interfaces with SQL template comments to generate concrete, type-safe query methods.
-Parameters bind automatically, and any method missing a `context.Context` parameter receives one in the generated implementation.
+Write Go interfaces, describe the raw SQL you want in comments, and let the CLI turn it into typed Go methods.
+Template variables expand into table names and parameters, while the generator binds values and inserts a `context.Context` where it is missing.

 ```go
 type Query[T any] interface {